Advocacy

 The Clean Water and Drinking Water State Revolving Funds are the two major federal funding sources for drinking water and wastewater systems.
 Traditionally, this money is distributed to states by a formula that considers population and infrastructure project needs among other factors, then the state uses it to fund water infrastructure projects.

 While the Bipartisan Infrastructure Law provided new funding for the SRFS over fiscal years 2022 to 2026, annual funding has remained flat and is far lower than authorized levels.
-As ABWC’s FY24 report shows, there is a multi-billion-dollar gap between FY23 enacted levels of funding and authorized levels.
+As ABWC’s FY25 report shows, there is a multi-billion-dollar gap between FY24 enacted levels of funding and authorized levels.

-Further, the House’s FY24 appropriations proposal sharply cuts year-over-year funding for these flagship programs, decreasing total funding by $1.8 billion from FY23 and only providing 16.5% of the authorized level of funding in FY24.
+Further, the House’s FY25 appropriations proposal sharply cuts year-over-year funding for these flagship programs, decreasing total funding by over $650 million from FY24 and only providing 32% of the authorized level of funding in FY25.
 Congress must reject proposals to cut water funding, and instead should fully fund EPA’s water programs at their fully authorized level.

 Low-Income Customer Assistance